-The statutory duties of the Designated Individual are set down in Paragraph 18 of the Human Tissue Act 2004.
+The statutory duties of the Designated Individual (DI) are set out in Section 18 of the Human Tissue Act 2004.
 They are to secure that:

 - the other persons to whom the licence applies are suitable persons to participate in the carrying-on of the licensed activity; - suitable practices are used in the course of carrying on that activity; and - the conditions of the licence are complied with.